BEST USE: Backpacking & Camping

 Frequently Asked questions

-It may.
-The Reactor Fleece is light and small enough for it to be worth carrying for the additional warmth.
-Weight-conscious performance users may opt for a Spark Liner or Flame Liner.
+The Reactor Fleece sleeping bag liner is light and small enough to fit in your pack and could be worth carrying for the additional warmth.
+Weight-conscious and ultralight backpackers may opt for a Spark Liner or Flame Liner.